VoltDB/voltdb/README.md

 When to use this open-source version:

-- When developing applications (as long as they don't need VoltDB Export).
+- When developing applications.
-- When performance testing in non-redundant configurations.
+- When point-in-time durability using snapshots is sufficient.
 - When reading or modifying source code.

 When to use the commercial version:

 - When disk persistence is required.
-- When the VoltDB Export feature is required.
+- When transaction-level durability with Command Logging
-- When high availability features like redundant clustering, live node rejoin, and multi-datacenter replication are required.
+- When enterprise features like elastic scaleout, databse replication and  multi-datacenter replication are required.

 Getting Help & Providing Feedback